Participating Universities at the SI-UK University Fair

-The University is ranked 14th in the Complete University Guide 2019, in the top 200 universities in the world (Times Higher Education World Rankings 2015-18), and its teaching was recently voted Gold in the Teaching Excellence Framework 2017-2020.
+The University is ranked in the top 200 universities in the world (Times Higher Education World Rankings 2022) and its teaching is of the highest quality having ranked Gold in the Teaching Excellence Framework (2017-2021).

-Located in 362 acres of parkland, just three miles from the beautiful and historic city of Norwich, the safe campus boasts award-winning accommodation, the Sainsbury’s Centre for Visual Arts; a state- of-the-art public art gallery and the largest indoor Sports complex of any UK university.
+Located in 300 acres of parkland, UEA is just three miles from the vibrant and historic city of Norwich.
+UEA’s mini-city campus has everything you need in one place.
+The safe campus boasts a wide range of accommodation, the Sainsbury’s Centre for Visual Arts; a state- of-the-art public art gallery and a renowned campus sports facilities in its Sportspark.

 With international standards of excellence in teaching and research, outstanding facilities and comprehensive support, the University of East Anglia offers a truly unrivalled study experience.

 The University of Exeter was founded in 1955, although its complete history dates back as far as 1900.
-At present around 20,000 students from over 140 countries study at the University’s three campuses in the South West of England.
+At present around 27,000 students from over 150 countries study at the University’s three campuses in the South West of England.
 Despite being relatively young, Exeter is a member of the UK’s elite Russell Group and is considered one of the best universities in the world.

 Six academic colleges offer study opportunities at undergraduate, masters and research level in a wide range of subjects across science, humanities and social sciences.
 The University of Exeter has a longstanding international approach, with many courses offering the opportunity to study abroad.
 All students are offered foreign language tuition, either as part of their chosen degree or as a separate evening class.
 Graduate prospects are further improved by a focus on career management skills and the possibility of work placements and internships as part of the degree programme.

-Glasgow Caledonian University was formally awarded university status in 1993, but can trace its history back to 1875.
-Glasgow Caledonian University is one of the largest universities in Scotland, with almost 17,000 students from over 100 different countries enrolled, and is considered one of the top 10 modern universities in the UK.
+Glasgow Caledonian University (GCU) was formally awarded university status in 1993, but can trace its history back to 1875.
+Glasgow Caledonian University is one of the largest universities in Scotland, with almost 20,000 students from over 100 different countries enrolled, and is considered one of the top 10 modern universities in the UK.

 Glasgow Caledonian University is known for its excellent links with industry and many courses have accreditation from professional bodies and offer work placements.
 The University is the largest provider of NHS healthcare graduates in Scotland and is the only university in the country to offer optometry degrees.
 Glasgow Caledonian is also known for pioneering specialist degrees such as consumer protection, tourism management and fashion marketing.